NiharZanwar/Face_Recog_Project/README.md

 3) `null_UniqueID` gets matched with `name_f###_timestamp.jpg` then `null_UniqueID` is made `name_UniqueID` along with database being updated
 4) `name_UniqueID` gets matched with `name_f###_timestamp.jpg` then no changes made anywhere just database is updated

-All faces that were matched with existing ones are dumped into
+All faces that were matched with existing ones are dumped into  `duplicate_faces` All faces that could not be matched are put into `encoded_faces`

+More to come in a few days along with the code!